bejaranof/AndroidPublisherSDK/README.md

 onStartDownloadAds();
 ```

-- This callback is triggered when the SDK successfully fetched the ads.
+- This callback is triggered when the SDK successfully loaded the ads. **Recommended to be used with the show() method to avoid any empty view.**
 ```java
 onLoadAdSucceeded();
 ```

 - This callback is triggered when the fetch of ads failed or when there is no ad served.
 ```java